System of Care Data Sources

 ;

-Supports identification of geographic areas and populations with elevated health and substance-related risk factors using population health indicators to inform System of Care needs assessment, prevention priorities, and cross-sector planning.
+Supports identification of geographic areas and populations with elevated health and substance-related risk factors using population health indicators to inform system of care needs assessment, prevention priorities, and cross-sector planning.

 Population-level indicators related to: